cvoscode/Nsight/README.md

 ![grafik](https://user-images.githubusercontent.com/82336622/229603150-e7e8bc3c-258c-4734-acdc-6eac48a03cf2.png)

 Each plot and table can be exported and saved under a path and name your can specify.
-This makes it easy to dokument the exploration of your dataset.
+This makes it easy to document the exploration of your dataset.

+In the example_data folder you find some example data and example plot.
+Each plot is saved as an interactive html from which you can export a png.

 I hope you have a lot of fun using Nsight.
 If there are any issues or ideas, feel free to create a issue :D